 As consumers, most of us are familiar with what product features we value, what advertising and promotion we pay attention to, and how we make decisions about what to buy.

 But marketing and selling to a business requires one to view things from that business's perspective.
 In a brick and mortar store, shelf space is precious and inventory should be kept as low as possible to avoid tax penalties.
 In an Internet-based business, website real estate or page position is limited.

 So what are your selling points?
 Anything that will help them make a profit.
-Anything that will bring them repeat customers or increase the volume of store traffic.
+Anything that will bring them to repeat customers or increase the volume of store traffic.
 Anything that will help them cut costs without sacrificing quality.

 When thinking about the benefits that could influence a business to buy from you rather than from a different vendor, here's a list of some things to consider:

 Here are some additional benefits that you might offer: